COSC3020/binary-search-sin-2pi/README.md

 automatically every time you push to Github; if they pass you are done.

 # Credits
-Solved Leetcode 704.
-Binary Search, and copied my answer from there, just had to change the variables.
+I used ChatGPT for some basic syntax and code structure help, because I am new to JS.

-I used ChatGPT for some basic syntax stuff, with the for loop because I am new to JS.
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.